 Then I asked if they had studied any poetry.
-Most answered a bit hesitantly, “Not much.”
+Most answered a bit hesitant, “Not much.”

-Well, that was exciting because I got to open their eyes to the fact that they had missed studying poetry by the most famous poet ever:
+Well, that was an exciting moment because I got to open their eyes to the fact that they had missed studying poetry by the most famous poet ever:

 That’s right.
 God himself was a poet.
 Read the Psalms.
 All the Psalms are poetry.
 We could just as well call that book: “Poems”.

 Look at the words that God gave the prophets to say.
 Often it was in poetic form (the entire book of Nahum is poetic in style, for instance).

 God is not the only poet from ancient times.
 In those old days, people wrote their stories in poetic style.
 The original forms of many works were poetry, including: Beowulf, Greek epics such as Homer’s Iliad, and the Epic of Gilgamesh

 In times not too long past, writing poetry and reading poetry was household entertainment.
 Take for instance, Jane Austen’s Sense and Sensibility.
 The Dashwood family’s evening amusement centered around reading poetry to each other.